Jeff-Moorhead/musictheorpy/README.md

 all the notes in the scale.

 Scale objects expose two public methods, `get_relative` and `get_parallel`.
-These methods to not take any arguments and both return a Scale object representing the relative major or minor scale, or the parallel major or minor scale respectively based on the current scale's tonic and quality.
+These methods do not take any arguments and both return a Scale object representing the relative/parallel major or minor scale based on the current scale's tonic and quality.
 Relative and parallel minor scales are always natural minor.
 For example, the relative minor of F major is D natural minor:
 ```